VesperAkshay/MCP-Hive/backend/README.md

 - Server-Sent Events (SSE) for web transport
 - SQLite for conversation storage
 - dotenv for environment management
-- LangChain for AI framework components
+- LangChain and LangGraph for AI agent frameworks

 ## Getting Started